Go to School

-Go to School is the second studio album by American band The Lemon Twigs.
-It was released on August 24, 2018 through 4AD.
+Go to School is the second studio album by American band the Lemon Twigs.
+It was released on August 24, 2018, through 4AD.
 Subtitled "a musical by the Lemon Twigs", it is a concept album about a chimpanzee raised as a human boy.

+The album was recorded to tape and mixed on a 1970s 28-channel PolyGram console the band purchased from Jason Falkner.